-- Alibaba Cloud supports modification of the access key, and secret key. - AWS S3 supports modification of the access key, and secret key. - Azure supports modification of the access key, secret key, and primary key. - ECS supports modification of the secret key. - Virtustream supports modification of the access key, and secret key. - S3 Flexible supports modification of the access key, secret key, and provider name.
+- Alibaba Cloud supports modification of the access key, and secret key. - AWS S3 supports modification of the access key, and secret key. - · Azure supports modification of the access key, secret key, and primary key.

+- ECS supports modification of the secret key. - S3 Flexible supports modification of the access key, secret key, and provider name.